Pavan Ravishankar

 Pavan Ravishankar (born 28 June 1999) is a former racing driver from Singapore.

 Career

 BRDC British Formula 3 Championship

-Ravishankar started his British F3 career started in 2017 where he raced for Double R Racing at the final round at Donington Park where he finished 10th twice.
-In 2018 Ravishankar stayed with Double R Racing and raced the whole season alongside Krishnaraaj Mahadik and Linus Lundqvist, he finished on the podium twice one of which being a win at Silverstone.
+Ravishankar started his British F3 career started in 2017, where he raced for Double R Racing at the final round at Donington Park where he finished 10th twice.
+In 2018, Ravishankar stayed with Double R Racing and raced the whole season alongside Krishnaraaj Mahadik and Linus Lundqvist, he finished on the podium twice one of which being a win at Silverstone.
 Ravishankar scored 153 points meaning he finished 15th in the standings.
-For the third season in a row Ravishankar partnered with Double R to race in the 2019 BRDC British Formula 3 Championship, the Singaporean's best result was his only podium where he finished 3rd behind Benjamin Pedersen and Johnathan Hoggard.
-For the second time Ravishankar finished 15th in the table 323 points behind champion Clément Novalak.
+For the third season in a row, Ravishankar partnered with Double R to race in the 2019 BRDC British Formula 3 Championship.
+His best result was his only podium, where he finished third behind Benjamin Pedersen and Johnathan Hoggard.
+For the second time, Ravishankar finished 15th in the table 323 points behind champion Clément Novalak.